 The TSCM and bug sweep industry

-Bug sweeping is an increasingly popular service and so an industry has sprung up to offer it; however, not all companies can’t promise accurate or reliable results because they don’t have the right depth of technical counter-surveillance measures (TCSM) experience.
+Bug sweeping is an increasingly popular service and so an industry has sprung up to offer it; however, not all companies can’t promise accurate or reliable results because they don’t have the right depth of Technical Surveillance Counter- Measures (TSCM) experience.